A Family of LZ78-based Universal Sequential Probability Assignments: The LZ78 Family of Sequential Probability Assignments

 \begin{remark} As per, \eg, \cite{merhavFeder1998Universal}, the choice $\gamma = \frac{1}{2}$ in \prettyref{con:jeffreys-prior-spa} is essentially (to the leading term) minimax optimal with respect to the log loss incurred by the SPA on any individual sequence. \end{remark}

-The structure of the LZ78-based universal predictor from \cite{feder1991gambling,federMerhavGutman1992} is a special case the case of \prettyref{con:jeffreys-prior-spa} with $\gamma = \frac{1}{A-1}$.
-The structure of this SPA makes it possible to directly show that the log loss incurred on any individual sequence approaches the LZ78 codelength, scaled by $\frac{1}{n}$. \begin{construction} Let $g$ be the density associated with the Dirichlet prior on $\Mcal(\Acal)$ with parameter $\gamma = \frac{1}{A-1}$.
+The structure of the LZ78-based universal predictor from \cite{langdon1983LZNote,feder1991gambling,federMerhavGutman1992,weissman2007Filtering} is a special case the case of \prettyref{con:jeffreys-prior-spa} with $\gamma = \frac{1}{A-1}$.
+The structure of this SPA makes it possible to directly show that the log loss incurred on any individual sequence approaches the LZ78 codelength, scaled by $\frac{1}{n}$. \begin{construction} Let $\Uppi_0$ be the Dirichlet prior on $\Mcal(\Acal)$ with parameter $\gamma = \frac{1}{A-1}$.

-The SPA $q^\text{LZ78, g}(x^n)$ is then
+The SPA $q^{\text{LZ78}, \Uppi_0}(x^n)$ is then